 No fungicides are available to gardeners to treat rust on mint used for food.

-For ornamental species, fungicides containing myclobutanil* (Doff Systemic Fungus Control and other formulations), tebuconazole (Bayer Garden Multirose concentrate2) or triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) may be used.
+For ornamental species, the fungicides tebuconazole (Bayer Fungus Fighter Concentrate), tebuconazole with trifloxystrobin (Bayer Fungus Fighter Plus), and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) may be used.
 They will be most effective at preventing new infections, but because they have systemic activity (are taken into the plant tissues) they may have some curative properties.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners).